danhorst/danhorst.com/content/work-with-me/_index.md

 - A senior technical role; staff engineer or engineering lead
 - Teammates that will help me grow and learn new things
 - A [generative organizational culture][5]
+- BONUS: An organization that can take advantage of my deep experience with Ruby on Rails

 ### Location